MicrosoftDocs/win32-pr.it-it/desktop-src/Multimedia/mciwndm-getend.md

 ## <a name="return-value"></a>Valore restituito

-Restituisce la posizione nel formato dell'ora corrente.
+Restituisce la posizione nel formato di ora corrente.

 ## <a name="requirements"></a>Requisiti